Summary of our Policy

 - iATN Membership Overview

-- Revision 1.0.7 (August 12, 2010) Added information about the default for business sponsor pages containing phone number and street address information unless turned off by the business sponsor.
+- Revision 1.0.7 (August 12, 2010) Added information about the default for business premium member pages containing phone number and street address information unless turned off by the business.
 Explained that we use Google Analytics for statistics and analysis of our web traffic.

 - Revision 1.0.6 (March 13, 2009) Clarified "Registering" means "Joining iATN."
 Explained Google AdSense cookie and how to turn it off at Google's site if desired.